 Who is Oscar Tremont, Investigator of the Strange and Inexplicable?

-He is a private investigator who solves seemingly inexplicable puzzles.
-He is a dichotomy of Victorian charm and progressive spirit.
-He has a keen intellect, is a master of disguise, is rather fond of whisky, and has a tendency to enter buildings illegally while working on a case.
+He's a private investigator who solves seemingly inexplicable puzzles.
+He's a dichotomy of Victorian charm and progressive spirit.
+He has a keen intellect, is a master of disguise, is rather fond of whisky, and has a tendency to enter buildings illegally while working on a case, much to the consternation of Louise, his wife.
 He uncovers secrets, but he also has many of his own.
-With every new adventure, you'll grow to understand this complex chap a little more.
+One reviewer called him a "modern-day Sherlock Holmes" and a "mystery-solving maniac", while another said he's "a little bit of Poirot, a little bit of Sherlock, and perhaps a pinch of Shaggy from Scooby-Doo".
+What's certain is that with every new adventure, you'll grow to understand this complex chap a little more.

 ~